RajanDhamala/What-i_Learned_Today/Learned.md

 exam will begin from tomorrow so was unable to learn new comcepts of react..that was all today.

 date:2024/7/22
-today was math exam and it went decent unable to learn new concept due to exams
+today was math exam and it went decent unable to learn new concept due to exams.

 date:2024/07/23
-today was java exam and it went pretty average thus was unable to learn new concepts of react
+today was java exam and it went pretty average thus was unable to learn new concepts of react.